Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Experiments

 Each planner was allocated a planning time proportional to the difficulty of the problem and the dimensionality of the state space.
 We ran 100 trials for the first two problems and 50 for the last, each initialized with a different pseudorandom seed.
 During each trial, solution costs were recorded at fixed time intervals ($10^{-4}$ s) by a separate monitoring thread.
 If no solution was found at a given time, the cost was assigned an infinite value.
 We then reported the median costs to mitigate any bias from unsolved trials.
 Figure~\ref{fig:benchmark_graphs_abstract_problems} shows each planner's median solution cost and success rate over computation time.
 To ensure a fair comparison with AORRTC, we also applied path simplification to all of the initial and final solutions, as summarized in Table~\ref{tab:abstract-problems}.

-The results highlight the importance of maintaining two rapidly growing trees to quickly find initial solutions in high-dimensional problems.
-G-RRT* discovers initial solutions as fast as RRT-Connect across all tested problems.
+\looseness=-1 The results highlight the importance of maintaining two rapidly growing trees to quickly find initial solutions in high-dimensional problems.

+As the median times to the initial solution in Table~\ref{tab:abstract-problems} show, G-RRT* discovers initial solutions at least as fast as RRT-Connect across all tested problems, and faster than every other planner on the harder ones.

 Unlike RRT-Connect, G-RRT* is an anytime algorithm that converges asymptotically to optimal solutions.
 From Figure~\ref{fig:benchmark_graphs_abstract_problems}, we observe that AORRTC reports lower median solution costs than G-RRT* because its paths are already simplified.
 However, G-RRT* reaches the same final solution costs as AORRTC, and does so faster than AORRTC and all other asymptotically optimal planners, even \emph{without} path simplification.
 These results demonstrate the effectiveness of greedy informed sampling.
 Moreover, as shown in Table~\ref{tab:abstract-problems}, when the same simplification process is applied uniformly to all planners, their initial solution costs become similar; yet G-RRT* consistently yields lower final solution costs for most problems.
 Simplification improves path quality only locally, G-RRT* achieves global improvement through RRT*-style rewiring combined with its greedy biasing strategy.

 Some of the most constrained problems further illustrate the strengths of G-RRT*.
 In the narrow passage gap problem, all asymptotically optimal planners struggle to find a path through the passage, yet G-RRT* is the only one that consistently succeeds within the available time budget.

-This demonstrates the effectiveness of the greedy informed set relative to the informed sets used in $\text{G-RRT*}^{\dagger}$ and AORRTC.
+This demonstrates the effectiveness of the greedy informed set relative to the standard informed set used by AORRTC and the other asymptotically optimal planners.

 In the more difficult \emph{bug trap} scenario involving double enclosures symmetric about the start and goal, all planners struggled as dimensionality increased.

-Only G-RRT*, $\text{G-RRT*}^{\dagger}$, RRT-Connect, and AORRTC solved more than half of the trials, emphasizing the importance of maintaining two greedily connecting trees in domains with several biased Voronoi regions~\citep{yershova2005dynamic}.
+G-RRT*, RRT-Connect, and AORRTC found initial solutions much faster than the other batch-based planners, emphasizing the importance of maintaining two greedily connecting trees in domains with several biased Voronoi regions~\citep{yershova2005dynamic}.
 Nevertheless, after simplification, G-RRT* achieves lower median costs than competing planners, confirming its ability to find higher-quality solutions within the allotted planning time.